yahiae6643/github-tutorial/README.md

 * _sending the changes from your local repository to your remote repository_

 NOTE: Commands start with `git` since they are apart of git's system
+NOTE #2: Working directory means the directory you are currently located in

 | Git Commands  | Format | Use | Pointers |
 | --- | --- | --- | --- |